-As well as parents, teachers reinforce different expectations for girls and boys, steering girls toward subjects perceived as "suitable" for them, such as humanities or caregiving professions, while boys are more likely to be encouraged in science, technology, and engineering.17
+As well as parents, teachers reinforce different expectations for girls and boys, steering girls toward subjects perceived as "suitable" for them, such as humanities or caregiving professions, while boys are more likely to be encouraged in science, technology, and engineering.16

-Beyond the classroom and home life, societal expectations, media, and social norms can further shape girls' perceptions of what jobs are "for them."18 Additionally, toys, extracurricular activities, and early social interactions play a role in skill development-with boys more likely to receive STEM-related toys like building blocks and coding kits, while girls are often encouraged toward play that reinforces caregiving and communication skills.
+Beyond the classroom and home life, societal expectations, media, and social norms can further shape girls' perceptions of what jobs are "for them."
+Additionally, toys, extracurricular activities, and early social interactions play a role in skill development-with boys more likely to receive STEM-related toys like building blocks and coding kits, while girls are often encouraged toward play that reinforces caregiving and communication skills.
 These subtle but persistent messages reinforce status quo bias-a cognitive tendency to prefer familiar choices over uncertain ones.
-For example, the lack of visible women in STEM reinforces the availability heuristics, making STEM fields seem inaccessible as they are men-dominated,19 and leading girls to opt for traditionally female-dominated fields rather than exploring less familiar STEM pathways.20 the most significant obstacles to women's participation in STEM and green jobs.
-In Montenegro parents often steer girls towards traditionally "female" fields, such as humanities and social sciences, while STEM fields are seen as unsuitable for women.
-These perceptions begin very early in education, where girls are not sufficiently encouraged to explore their interests in science, technology, engineering, and mathematics.
+For example, the lack of visible women in STEM reinforces the availability heuristics, making STEM fields seem inaccessible as they are men-dominated, and leading girls to opt for traditionally female-dominated fields rather than exploring less familiar STEM pathways.